Home/Resources/Buzzwords Explained: Gentle Parenting

 • During the first three years of life, when a child’s brain is growing and changing daily, how adults interact with them has a huge impact.

 • Gentle parenting does not mean allowing a child to do whatever they want.
-It is approaching negative behaviors in a gentle, even way that doesn’t fuel further distress.
+It is approaching challenging behaviors in a gentle, steady way that doesn’t fuel further distress.

-• When kids trust their caregivers, they can focus their energy on developing and growing — rather than keeping themselves safe.
+• When kids trust their caregivers, they can focus their energy on developing and growing — rather than protecting themselves from harsh treatment.

 With Expert Insight From: